 We find a third empirical intimation of a species-specific and a priori capability in the universality of operations without which mathematics would be impotent.
 Why is math a universal language, so fundamentally intelligible to universal reason that we use math in the search for extraterrestrial life by beaming basic equations, prime numbers, and elemental geometric postulates into space?
 This mathematical language is plainly intersubjective, meaning common to all thinking subjects.

 Its correlation with physical reality demonstrates that empirical practices are more than intersubjectively valid.
 They are objectively valid, producing a fourth empirical clue to the universal human operating system.
 Math is the international language, but natural science is its signifier.
 There is no such thing as a personal science or a national one, When we speak of the scientific community in any discipline, we take for granted that it is an international one spanning cultures and values.
 Why does it supersede the cultural factors that might nationalize or personalize its methodology?
 What is it about its operations that seems to compel consent when the declarations of laws, religions, and customs seem only to breed dissent?
-It is essential to natural science that it recognize and compensate for the variability of experience by an experimental and observational methodology that severely limits its influence.
+It is essential to natural science that it recognize and compensate for the variability of experience by an experimental and observational methodology that severely limits experience’s influence.
 Minimizing the unique nature of private experience is the essence of the scientific method, a hard-won emphasis on reasoning and precision rather than the easily corrupted errors of undistilled experience.
 Perhaps the most damaging of these corruptions is the effort to make simultaneous the effort of finding truth in experience and seeking out the goods that can be drawn from it, a forced combination that distorts our understanding of present experience while limiting the consequential horizon of moral reasoning (see “The Act of Severance”).
 Natural science has gifted us with an admonition to understand experience before attempting to manipulate our environment.
 But if a posteriori elements alone give us that understanding, then we should expect it to vary by environment or practitioners’ cumulative experience, producing private or cultural scientific processes.
 We can thus infer from the universality of empirical science that the kind of reasoning science appeals to is an a priori capability.

 I remind you here that these four indicators are speculative and inconclusive and do not prove that a priori knowledge exists.
 They only give us clues to its nature.
 This is to be expected from an attempted empirical proof of the existence of a priori knowledge since any investigation must rely upon observations in the a posteriori.
 Neurology, artificial intelligence research, and the universalities of math and science are pointers to the essentially rational nature of the a priori, but they are not proof by a preponderance of the evidence that a priori knowledge exists.